Osiris-Team/A-Lang/README.md

 ```
 </details>

-⚠️ Note that a code block executes directly, but you can promote it to a function by naming it, which defers execution until you call it.
+⚠️ Note that a code block executes directly, but you can promote it to a function by naming it.
+Thus do not forget
+to call the function to actually execute your code if you did so.

 ## Functions
 Functions are special code blocks that are held by the `code` variable.